 Eventually, she shuffled toward the corner of the room and opened a closet door, returning with a black folio full of translucent sheets.
 She shoved it in my hand.
 I waited for her to say something, but she just turned back to the square of light.
 So I took the first page and lay it on the machine.

 A little moan escaped her throat.
 The tiny black letters on the sheet seemed Arab or Turkic.
-On the wall they looked more like drawings, drawings of ladies’ feet, of men walking down the street arm in arm, of eels in transparent desert lakes.
+On the wall they looked more like drawings, drawings of ladies’ feet, of men walking down the street arm in arm, of eels.

 The King, who was a large swoop with a dot in the middle, was riding out of his palace to visit a mystic in the desert.
 When he was a boy, the mystic had healed the King, then an infant prince, of a terrible sickness in his gut that nearly killed him.
 Now the mystic was sick, and the King rode to visit his deathbed, followed by camels and horses who each were their own stylized, dramatic letter.